Table of contents

 Even if your college major is no longer relevant to your current career goals, your degree still belongs in your education section and can still be an asset on your resume.
 If you're concerned about the relevance of your education section, include professional development training, webinars, certificates, and projects related to your current field alongside your degree.

-Sample professional summary for a career change resume:
+Sample education section for a career change resume

 Bachelor of Arts in Education